 Immunotherapies are growing traction in both the human and veterinary market as a sole or adjunct treatment to chemotherapy and/or radiation.

 With over 10 years of supporting research, VetiVax is a whole cell tissue immunotherapy that allows for a variety of tumor antigens to be presented to the immune system.
 By utilizing a portion of the animal's own tumor tissue, we create a personalized treatment specific to the individual animal.
 Importantly, because each patient's tumor is a bit different from all others, the publications referenced below indicate the abundant antigenic targets included in the immunotherapy help increase the overall likelihood of a successful response.

 Multiple cancer types have been proven to have immunogenic properties.
-VetiVax combines the patient’s tumor cells with our proprietary bulking agent, MIM, which contains all of the necessary components to potentiate an effective immune response against fighting the cancer.
+VetiVax combines the patient’s tumor cells with our proprietary bulking agent, MIM, which contains necessary components to potentiate an immune response against fighting the cancer.